Indra333/earthscape/app/README.md

 3.)
 You can create a virtual environment using conda to avoid dependencies/version issues on your computer.

 By using conda, no extra env files will reside in your repo.
-Choose y.
+Type: y.

 	conda create --name myenv &&
-	conda activate myenv && conda --v
+	conda activate myenv && conda -V

 Or you can reuse the existing .gitignore: .env\*.local by adding X: